h3rald/min/next-release.md

 * Fixed compilation for loaded files and assets.
 * Refacored code to satisfy nimble package structure.
 * Now caching required modules so that their code is executed only once.
+* Added **line-info** symbol returning a dictionary containing the current filename, line and column numbers.